Behavioral Sciences Definitions

 Reinforcement

-It means any consequences which increase the likelihood of a behavior being shown
+Reinforcement means any consequences that increase the likelihood of a behavior being shown

 Behavioral Management Important Notes